UniTS: Unified Spatio-Temporal Generative Model for Remote Sensing: Experimental results and analysis

 \textbf{Quantitative Comparison.} Table~\ref{tab:Dync} and Table~\ref{tab:MUDS} present the per-class IoU and overall metrics of all methods on the two datasets.
-The strategy column in the table indicates the input-output configuration of each method: \emph{Mono} denotes taking a single frame of time series as input and outputting a single segmentation map; \emph{Bi} refers to taking two temporal images as input and producing a binary change mask along with two semantic segmentation maps; \emph{Multi} represents taking the full time series as input and generating semantic segmentation results for each frame.
-UniTS demonstrates superior interpretation performance on both datasets compared to existing specific models and pre-trained foundational models, achieving mIoU scores of 42.52\% and 61.96\%, respectively.
-On one hand, this validates the advantage of the spatio-temporal block in UniTS in effectively capturing spatiotemporal dependencies and enabling high-precision temporal semantic segmentation.
-On the other hand, it shows that the representations learned through generative objectives such as flow matching can still exhibit strong generalization and spatiotemporal reasoning capabilities without relying on large-scale pre-training.
+The strategy column indicates the input-output setup: \emph{Mono} uses a single frame to produce one segmentation map; \emph{Bi} takes two temporal images and outputs a binary change mask plus two semantic maps; \emph{Multi} takes the full time series and generates segmentation for each frame.
+UniTS achieves the best interpretation performance on both datasets, with mIoU scores of 42.52\% (DynamicEarthNet) and 61.96\% (MUDS).
+These results highlight the effectiveness of UniTS’s spatiotemporal block in capturing spatiotemporal dependencies and performing precise temporal semantic segmentation.
+They also demonstrate that representations learned through flow matching generative objectives retain strong generalization and spatiotemporal reasoning ability without requiring large‑scale pretraining.

-\textbf{Qualitative Comparison.} Fig.\ref{fig:Dync} and Fig.\ref{fig:MUDS} respectively present the interpretation results of different methods on the two datasets.
-From the binary change detection maps in Fig.\ref{fig:Dync}, it can be observed that UniTS better detects changing regions in long time series and relatively accurately identifies transitions from soil to vegetation.
-In building change detection, UniTS maintains a detection accuracy of over 60\% mIoU throughout the entire time series, with a low false detection rate in changing areas.